nodoherty/preside-ext-cookie-consent/README.md

 The main changes should only be to the background colours, button colours and text colours.
 I'll leave that to you.

+#### LESS CSS
+If you are a fan of CSS pre-processors then you can take advantage of the ...

 ## Credits
 Credit to the folk at SilkTide